harryf/comedy/docs/_shows/20200204_Kontiki_4_Feb_2020_with_Ben.md

 >
 > These are the upcoming shows we have next week here in Zurich.
 >
-> On Sunday, it's the American Stand-Up Show with this really funny guy from Los
+> On Sunday, it's the American Stand-Up Show
 >
-> Angeles, Brian Boke.
+> with this really funny guy from Los Angeles, Brian Vogey.
 >
 > That's that.
+Also, next Thursday, not this one,
 >
-> Also, next Thursday, not this one, next Thursday, right here in Kon-Tiki,
+> next Thursday, right here in Quintiki,
 >
 > we are going to have Comic Strip Zurich, okay?
 >
-> It's burlesque meets stand-up comedy, so you've got to check that out.
+> It's burlesque meets stand-up comedy, so you gotta check that out.
 >
-> Also, we do have other open mics, like Acid, so please check all of that out.
+> Also, we do have other open mics, like ACID,
 >
-> Also, after the show, Christian will be there at the door with our donation box,
+> so please check all of that out.
 >
-> okay?
+> Also, after the show, Christian will be there at the door
 >
-> Because this is a donation-based show.
+> with our donation box, okay, because this is a donation-based show.
 >
-> We make it run with your donations, so, you know, please donate.
-That's it.
+> We make it run with your donations, so, you know, please, donate.
 >
+> That's it.
+>
 > I'm always weird asking this.
 >
-> Ladies and gentlemen, so let's bring up our last comedian of tonight.
+> So, let's bring up our last comedian of tonight.
 >
 > Ladies and gentlemen, I'm excited.
 >
-> This guy is originally British, but he's been living here in Switzerland for
+> This guy is originally British, but he's been living here in Switzerland
 >
-> the past 18 years.
+> for the past 18 years.
 >
-> And yes, this...
+> And, yes, this is his real name.
 >
-> This is his real name.
->
 > Give it up.
+It's Harry Fox, everybody!
 >
-> It's Harry Fox, everybody!
+> So, my name is actually Harry "Fux."
 >
-> So, my name is actually Harry Fuchs.
->
 > It's a German name.
 >
 > Spelled F-U-C-K-S.
 >
-> Yes, I repeat, F-U-C-K-S.
+> I repeat, F-U-C-K-S.
 >
-> But when I'm in a room with English speakers like this, a lot of you think my
+> But when I'm in a room with English speakers like this,
 >
-> name is Harry Fuchs.
+> a lot of you think my name is Harry "Fux."
 >
-> My name is not Harry Fuchs.
+> My name is not Harry "Fux."
 >
-> And in my family, when we have a family get-together, we get very upset when
+> And in my family, when we have a family get-together,
 >
-> you call us a group of fuckers.
+> we get very upset when you call us a group of fuckers.
 >
 > And I have two kids.
 >
-> I had to call them Halva and Watha.
+> I had to call them "Halva" and "Walva"
 >
-> Just to give them a good starting line.
+> just to give them a good starting line.
 >
-> No, but actually, and this is true, because I'm a single dad, and I have two
+> No, but actually, this is true, because I'm a single dad,
 >
-> teenage kids.
+> and I have two teenage kids.
 >
-> They live with me.
+> They live with me, and living with two teenage kids,
 >
-> And living with two teenage kids, it's like living in a student Vegas, a
+> it's like living in a student flat share.
 >
-> student flat share.
+> 'Cause, like, there's never any milk.
 >
-> Because, like, there's never any milk.
->
 > It's always a fucking mess.
 >
-> And I get to pay for everything.
+> And I get to pay for everything!
 >
 > It's the shittest flat share ever.
 >
-> But the good news tonight is I get to get some revenge.
+> But the good news tonight is I get to get some revenge,
 >
-> Because Ben is here.
+> because Ben is here, my teenage son.
 >
-> My teenage son.
+> Wow!
 >
-> Wow.
->
 > It's time you get your ass up here, man.
 >
 > Let's come up here.
 >
-> Come on, Ben.
+> Come on, let's see the...
 >
+> I shouldn't be here, so...
+>
 > How are you doing, Ben?
 >
-> Doing alright.
+> - Doing all right.
 >
-> Is this the most awkward?
+> - Is this the most awkward experience
 >
-> Is this the most awkward experience I've ever put you through?
+> I've ever put you through?
 >
-> Yeah, kind of.
+> - Yeah, kind of.
 >
-> Fantastic.
+> - Fantastic, I love it already.
 >
-> I love it already.
+> So, Ben, you know, now, the good thing about this
 >
-> So, Ben, you know, now the good thing about this is that I get to ask questions
+> is that I get to ask questions
 >
 > that normally he wouldn't answer.
 >
-> Like, so, Ben, how's it going with the ladies?
+> Like, "So, Ben, how's it going with the ladies?"
 >
-> Oh, okay.
+> - Oh, okay, that's harsh.
 >
-> That's harsh.
+> - Yeah, exactly, well, yeah.
 >
-> Yeah, exactly.
+> Actually, the truth, he confessed this to me.
 >
-> Yeah, actually, the truth, he confesses to me, you know, he's actually having a
+> You know, he's actually having a really hard time
 >
-> really hard time with the ladies.
+> with the ladies, because he's actually
 >
-> Because he's actually already been rejected over 50 times by the same girl.
+> already been rejected over 50 times
 >
-> Yeah, it's really tough.
+> by the same girl.
 >
-> But, you know, I mean, the thing that I have to give him some sympathy for is
+> Yeah, it's really tough, but, you know,
 >
-> because, you know, when I was young, being a young guy was just easy.
+> I mean, the thing that I have to give him
 >
-> You just did your shit.
+> some sympathy for is 'cause, you know,
 >
-> Nowadays, like, Instagram, you need a six-pack and stuff like that.
+> when I was young, being a young guy,
 >
-> How is that for you?
+> it was just easy, you just did your shit.
 >
-> Doing fucking great.
+> Nowadays, like, Instagram, you need a six-pack
 >
-> Of course, honestly, he has a kind of negative body image, you know, because
+> and stuff like that, how is that for you?
 >
+> - Doing fucking great.
+>
+> - Of course, honestly, he has a kind of
+>
+> negative body image, you know,
+>
-> there's some man boobs here.
+> because there's some man boobs here.
 >
 > And the worst part is the left boob is bigger than the right.
 >